Montessori for infants is the easiest level to maintain for the

 While the Montessori Method has many specific guidelines and recommendations, you can choose to use more or less of the guidelines depending on what works with your family.
 However, the earlier you start implementing the method, the greater impacts you will see in your child as early as a few months old!
 You would be surprised at how many languages and environmental impacts have on an infant only a few weeks old.

-What is Montessori for Babies/Infants?
+Montessori for Babies/Infants?

 - Explaining to them what is happening next – “We are going to see Daddy for lunch”